-ECU Software upgrade - The ECU software is the software inside the Minis main computer (ECU) that controls how the engine runs (among other functions).
+The ECU software is the software inside the MINI's main computer (ECU) that controls how the engine runs (among other functions).
 The ECU monitors sensors throughout the car and adjusts various engine parameters based on the inputs.
 The stock software from the factory is developed with a delicate balance between fuel economy, durability, and performance.
 The ECU software upgrade skews the software towards performance by manipulating parameters such as ignition timing, fuel mixture, boost pressure, just to name a few.
-ECU upgrades become more critical as you add more 'serious' engine upgrades such as Turbos or internal upgrades, but are also effective on a stock Mini.
-(See Mini Cooper ECU upgrades.)
+ECU upgrades become more critical as you add more 'serious' engine upgrades such as Turbos or internal upgrades, but are also effective on a stock MINI.

-Turbo upgrade - The turbocharger is a type of forced induction using exhaust gasses to spin a turbine which forces more air into the engine (boost).
-This means more O2 for a stronger combustion and more power!
+The turbocharger is a type of forced induction using exhaust gasses to spin a turbine which forces more air into the engine (boost).
+This means more O2 for a stronger combustion and more horsepower!
 Turbocharging allows smaller displacement engines to produce power outputs similar to naturally aspirated engines of larger displacement.
-Many of the newer cars are turning to turbocharging for its high power output from a smaller engine producing better fuel economy.
+Many of the newer cars are turning to turbocharging for its high output from a smaller engine producing better fuel economy.

-The stock turbo on the Gen2 Mini is a K03 Borg Warner unit.
-Some of the aftermarket turbo upgrades are 'hybrid' K03 units that have a larger compressor section to develop more boost (and power).
+The stock turbo on the Gen2 MINI is a K03 Borg Warner unit.
+Some of the aftermarket turbo upgrades are 'hybrid' K03 units that have a larger compressor section to develop more boost (and horsepower).
 The upgraded K03 units maintain boost much longer than stock units (the boost with stock units fall off as you approach higher rpms).
 The higher horsepower units use larger K04 turbos which run higher boost and produce more power, but also comes with slightly more throttle lag.
-(See Mini Cooper Turbo Application Guide.)
+(See MINI Cooper Turbo Application Guide.)

 One of the side-effect of increasing the boost is more heat.
 When you compress a gas (air), more heat is generated - higher boost means higher intake air temperatures (IAT).
 In order to reduce the intake air temperature, an air-to-air intercooler is used downstream from the turbocharger.
 As you increase the boost with a turbo upgrade, you should upgrade the intercooler to reduce the corresponding increase in the intake air temperature.